Skip to main content

 The EU made available almost €160 million to support Ukraine's energy security during the winter of 2024-2025.
 This included €60 million of humanitarian aid for shelters and heaters and around €100 million for repair works and renewables.

-In addition, to reduce the strain on the country’s energy system, the EU has provided over 11,000 power generators and millions of LED light bulbs to Ukraine.
+In addition, to reduce the strain on the country’s energy system, the EU has provided Ukraine with

 Ensuring Ukraine's energy security for the long-term